New Ways We’re Caring For You & COVID-19 Updates

 We are experiencing a healthcare crisis that is dramatically changing the ways we live and work in a very short span of time.
 Please know that Coastal Medical is here to care for you.
 To ensure your safety, the safety of your family, and the safety of our staff, we need to make changes to the way we serve you.
 We remain deeply committed to caring for you during these uncertain and unprecedented times.

+When you or your child is feeling sick, do not hesitate to call your practice.
 We are now providing care in new and different ways by expanding our services to include visits by phone and telemedicine* visits as appropriate.
 Rest assured, your Coastal clinician will always provide you with the right care in the right setting.

 We will continue to screen all patients for Coronavirus exposure over the phone and will recommend the type of visit that is most appropriate for you.
 We may suggest some patients with respiratory illnesses who are otherwise healthy remain at home.
 Our advice to you will be based on your medical history and the updates we receive from the public health authorities.
 A Coastal clinician will assist you in determining a plan of care during a telephone or telemedicine visit.